 Lokesh Kanagaraj’s socially conscious debut feature is a good, complex interplay of dramatic elements.
 It follows the structure of hyperlink cinema.
-The narrative revolves around a kidnapping incident and four diverse characters: a youngster from a small town seeking employment in a BPO; a carefree, tough guy who woos a well-employed girl; a taxi-driver, who has moved to Chennai for the sake of his son’s asthma treatment; and a wannabe criminal, whose naivety incites gales of laughter.
+The narrative revolves around a kidnapping incident and four diverse characters: a youngster from a small town seeking employment in a BPO; a carefree, tough guy who woos a well-employed girl; a taxi-driver who has moved to Chennai for his son’s asthma treatment; and a wannabe criminal whose naivety incites gales of laughter.

 Gopi Nainar’s well-grounded social drama is adorned with the saintly, soulful presence of Nayanthara.
 She plays a district collector named Madhivadhani, the rare empathetic individual in the bureaucratic machinery.
 Aramm is structured as a rescue thriller, observing the chaos surrounding a little girl’s fall into a deep bore-well.
 Through the single incident, Nainar takes on the various layers of discrimination and corruption in the society.

-Aramm does lack the nuance of Manikandan’s Kaaka Muttai and tends to be overly preachy at times.
+Aramm does lack the nuance of Manikandan’s Kaaka Muttai and at times, tends to be overly preachy.
 Yet the narrative, which brims with irony, finely showcases our creaky democracy in action.
 Moreover, it’s commendable to not include any backstories to unnecessarily elevate the good-hearted nature of the collector protagonist.
-And, Nayanthara perfectly acquits herself to play the part with elan and grace.
+And, Nayanthara perfectly plays the part with elan and grace.

 4. Baahubali 2: The Conclusion

-SS Rajamouli’s 2nd installment of the highly-anticipated fantasy fiction might be painfully predictable.
-Nevertheless, it bestowed an awe-inspiring visual extravaganza for Indian movie-goers.
+SS Rajamouli’s second instalment of the highly-anticipated fantasy fiction might be painfully predictable.
+Nevertheless, it’s an awe-inspiring visual extravaganza.
 The film picks up right where the previous film left off with our hero Amarendra Baahubali set to begin his reign as the king of the mythical kingdom of Mahishmati.
-The Herculean hero’s surrogate mother Sivagami dispatches him to idyllic nearby kingdom with his protector Kattappa.
+The Herculean hero’s surrogate mother Sivagami dispatches him to an idyllic nearby kingdom with his protector Kattappa.
 Consequently, throughout the journey, Baahu learns a lesson or two about love, war, slyness, bruised egos, and betrayal.

 The second part is comparatively less inclined to showcasing the hero’s physicality.
-Moreover, the courtship between elder Baahubali and Devasana isn’t very cranky.
 The action might seem semi-cartoonish, but Rajamouli’s imaginative leaps diffuse perfect popcorn-entertainment.
 Although the hype-machine perpetually overstates the film’s qualities, it’s definitely a fine, uncynical entertainer.

 3. Vikram Vedha